The content treadmill

 - Definition queries — "what is [concept]," "[term] explained," "[acronym] meaning"

-Use Google Trends to validate: search for your topic idea and look at the 5-year trend line.
+Use Google Trends to validate: search your topic idea and look at the trend line over 5 years.
 If it's flat or rising, it's a compounding topic.
 If it's a spike, it's decaying.

 Writing for longevity

 Compounding content needs to be structured differently from a typical blog post.
-It needs to be comprehensive enough to satisfy the query completely, organized enough to be scannable, and written in a way that won't feel dated in two years.
+It needs to be comprehensive enough to fully satisfy the query, organized enough to be scannable, and written in a way that won't feel dated in two years.

 Practical rules

-- Avoid dates in headings unless the content is genuinely annual ("Best X in 2026")
+- Avoid dates in titles unless the content is genuinely annual ("Best X in 2026")

-- Lead with the answer, then go deep — don't make readers scroll past an introduction to get the value
+- Lead with the answer, then go deep — don't force readers to scroll past an intro to get the value

 - Use clear H2/H3 structure — Google uses headings to understand content structure and generate featured snippets

-- Include original frameworks, processes, or data — this is what earns backlinks over time
+- Include original frameworks, processes, or data — this is what earns links over time

 - Update annually — a quick refresh (new stats, current examples) keeps the piece relevant and signals freshness to Google